太陽工業コラム

 Tsuruoka:

-The roof is made of wooden frames that are connected from one end to the other, one meter at a time, in the shape of a fishcake.
+The roof is made of wooden frames that are connected from one end to the other, one meter at a time, in the shape of a half-dome.
 If there is an error of even a few millimeters in each span, there will be a large error after the entire span is installed.
 The curtain wall, a large glass surface, is installed at both ends, requiring a very high level of precision in terms of materials.

 The laminated wood beams are made up of three different types of members, and since the individual members are thin, soft, and extremely difficult to maintain accuracy, we began attaching them from a central position where they could be firmly fixed to the concrete frame, and assembled them one by one while controlling the accuracy of the beam core to prevent the beams from meandering.